An optimal control perspective on diffusion-based generative modeling: SDE-based generative modeling as an optimal control problem

 \subsection{Optimal control perspective: ELBO derivation}

-We will derive the ELBO for our generative model \eqref{eq:sde_generate} using the following fundamental result from control theory, which shows that the solution to an HJB equation, such as in~\Cref{lem: HJB for score}, is related to an optimal control problem, see \cite{dai1991stochastic,pavon1989stochastic,nusken2021solving,fleming2006controlled,pham2009continuous} and \Cref{app:verification}. \begin{theorem}[Verification theorem] Let $V$ be a solution to the HJB equation in~\Cref{lem: HJB for score}.
+We will derive the ELBO for our generative model \eqref{eq:sde_generate} using the following fundamental result from control theory, which shows that the solution to an HJB equation, such as the one stated in~\Cref{lem: HJB for score}, is related to an optimal control problem, see \cite{dai1991stochastic,pavon1989stochastic,nusken2021solving,fleming2006controlled,pham2009continuous} and \Cref{app:verification}.
+For a general introduction to stochastic optimal control theory we refer to \Cref{app: intro optimal control}. \begin{theorem}[Verification theorem] Let $V$ be a solution to the HJB equation in~\Cref{lem: HJB for score}.
 Further, let $\mathcal{U}\subset C^1(\R^d \times [0,T], \R^d)$ be a suitable set of admissible controls and for every control $u\in\mathcal{U}$ let $Y^u$ be the solution to the controlled SDE\footnote{As usually done, we assume that the initial condition $Y_0^u$ of a solution $Y^u$ to a controlled SDE does not depend on the control $u$.}

 Then it holds almost surely that

 where $-\log p_{X_0}(Y_T^u) $ constitutes the terminal costs, and the running costs are defined as

 Moreover, the unique minimum is attained by $u^* \coloneqq -\sigma^\top \nabla V$. \end{theorem}